primaTime/api-doc/examples/README.md

 Examples
 ==

-The examples below are written in the [Groovy language](http://groovy.codehaus.org/).
+The examples bellow are written in the [Groovy language](http://groovy.codehaus.org/).

 ## Data import